-PyCharm provides the means to refresh and recover cached files in a particular project step by step.
+PyCharm provides the means to refresh and recover cache files in a particular project step by step.
 Using the Repair IDE action, you can troubleshoot the issues with unresolved code or corrupted caches in your project without invalidating the cache and restarting the IDE.
 PyCharm processes only the current project during the recovery, so you will not lose the cache files of all projects.
 Thus, the next time you open a project, you will not need to wait for cache recreation.

 PyCharm provides several recovery steps intended to resolve issues you might experience when working in the IDE, for example, when some class isn't resolved or navigation features don't work correctly.
 After each step, you can check whether the issue persists and decide to continue or complete the recovery process.